DON'T DO ORDINARY.

 Institute leadership continues to communicate important information for cadets, their families, faculty & staff, and the Âé¶¹´«Ã½Èë¿Úcommunity at large:

-• Scholarship Opportunity: Are you applying to Âé¶¹´«Ã½Èë¿Úas a recipient of a three or four-year ROTC national scholarship?
-If so, explore how the Institute can help ease the cost of your education at No Ordinary College through the Call to Duty Scholarship, now accepting applications.
+• Scholarship Opportunities: Are you applying to Âé¶¹´«Ã½Èë¿Úas a recipient of a three or four-year ROTC national scholarship?
+If so, explore how the Institute can help ease the cost of your education at No Ordinary College through the Call to Duty Scholarship, now accepting applications. Âé¶¹´«Ã½Èë¿Úalso offers a number of merit-based scholarships to top academic talent.
+Explore the Institute Scholar and Peay Merit Scholarship opportunities for more details and requirements.

 ⓘ Âé¶¹´«Ã½Èë¿ÚCommunity: To receive important information concerning emergencies, weather, traffic, and parking, text the word "Keydet" to 772-95.